-Definition: Indicate the location of the unintentional rupture of the dissection septum
+Definition: Indicate the location of the unintentional rupture of the dissection septum sinotubular junction to mid ascending aorta, mid ascending to distal ascending (at the innominate artery)

 Intent/Clarification: The exact aortic segment in which the unintentional rupture of the dissection septum occurred should be specified.
 This would typically be determined by the surgeon's assessment of the intraoperative completion angiogram, intravascular ultrasound, and/or transesophageal echocardiography.